 - The product shall be presented in one of the following packing media own juice, brine or water, edible oil, tomato sauce or curry

-- The contents of the can, on opening shall not display any appreciable disintegration.
+- The contents of the can, on opening, shall not display any appreciable disintegration.
 Pieces from which portions have separated out would be treated as disintegrated units.
-The percentage of detached portion of fish calculated on the basis of the drained mass shall not exceed 5 percent by mass based on the average of 5 cans.
+The percentage of the detached portion of fish calculated on the basis of the drained mass shall not exceed 5 percent by mass based on the average of 5 cans.

 - The canned shrimp product may be presented as